Blade Symphony

-Blade Symphony is a multiplayer action video game developed by American indie studio Puny Human for Microsoft Windows, OS X, and Linux.
+Blade Symphony was a multiplayer action video game developed by American indie studio Puny Human for Microsoft Windows, OS X, and Linux.
 The game focuses on sword-based duelling, it is reminiscent of and inspired by Jedi Knight II: Jedi Outcast.
 Following a Steam Early Access release in April 2013, the game was officially released in May 2014.

 Gameplay

 Blade Symphony is a sword fighting video game similar to the multiplayer element of Jedi Knight II: Jedi Outcast.
 The game does not aim for an "authentic representation" of swordplay and instead features "acrobatic, fantastical combat" with "flashy animations".
 Players can choose from different characters, styles and blades and compete in different modes, such as deathmatch or 2 vs 2.
 The game uses an Elo rating system for matchmaking.

 Blade Symphony features multiple characters, weapons, and modes, such as deathmatch or 2 vs 2.